-The Summer 2017 seminars will be held at the times and locations specified below, and will begin at 5pm unless otherwise stated.
+The Autumn 2017 seminars will be held at Imperial College on Thursdays throughout the term, and will begin at 5pm unless otherwise stated.
+The room will be Huxley 130 unless otherwise stated.
+Organizer: John Britnell

 |8th June (ELG04 City University)||Jay Taylor (Arizona)||Harish-Chandra Induction and Lusztig’s Jordan Decomposition of Characters|